NotWhiteRice/the-NWR-Project/README.md

 # the-NWR-Project
-> An open source game engine/editor.
+> An open source game engine/editor that will eventually use its own programming language based on C++.

 ## Introduction
 > the NWR Project is only being created on by me, Tristan Sunico.